S-crow/shortUrl-Frontend/README.md

 Frontend part of a custom shortUrl Project
 Deployed on Heroku platform

-Find the accessible link here :
+Find the accessible link here : [https://short-url-silvia-m-f.herokuapp.com](https://short-url-silvia-m-f.herokuapp.com)

 it allows to reduce a link, just paste the long URL and click the Shorten URL button.
 You can copy the shortened URL and share it on publications, mails, blogs, forums...

-## Available Scripts

-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.